ashesh-0/ashesh.github.io/_pages/bianca.md

 For both encoder and decoder, two different types are used for the two modalities.
 A CNN based architecture is used for image whereas a single dense layer is used for gene expression.

 ### Data flow
 The two inputs (image and the gene expression) are passed through their respective encoders to get embeddings.
-The outputs are subsequently passed on the PPCA module where one gets two modality specific components and one shared component.
-Using them, the emeddings are first reconstructed.
+The outputs are subsequently passed on the PCCA module where one gets two modality specific components and one shared component.
+Using them, the embeddings are first reconstructed.
 The reconstructed embeddings are then passed to their respective decoders to yeild reconstructed inputs.
 The flow is shown in the figure below.
 <figure>
     <a href="../assets/images/deep_ppca_1.png"><img src="../assets/images/deep_ppca_1.png"></a>
     <figcaption>Proposed Architecture (Credits: http://auai.org/uai2019/proceedings/papers/340.pdf).</figcaption>